-The following statement of retirement policy for faculty members was adopted by the Board of Trustees on February 17, 1962.
+The following statement of retirement policy for faculty members was adopted by the Board of Trustees on February 17, 1962:

-Retirement for all faculty will be optional on the first day of July following attainment of age 65 and will be compulsory on the first day of July following attainment of age 68.
-Faculty members who are in good health and can pass a physical examination given by the University Health Service and who are rendering effective service to the University will normally be retained in active-service status to the first of July following attainment of age 70.
+Retirement for all faculty will be optional on the first day of July following attainment of age 65 and will be compulsory on the first day of July following attainment of age 70.
+For continuance in service after age 68, however, a faculty member must be in good health, must pass a physical examination given by the University Health Service, and be rendering effective service to the University.

 Sabbatical leaves will not be granted to faculty members after the age of 63.
-Faculty members who have rendered 10 years or more of service immediately prior to retirement without compensated leaves may be granted a year of consultantship with pay and agreed-upon duties after the retirement date.
+Faculty members who have rendered at least 15 years of service (including those activities of interest to and supported by the University, regardless of the source of financial support) of which five or more years immediately prior to retirement did not include compensated leaves, may serve their final year before retirement on a consultantship basis with agreed upon duties.
 Administrative officials, including Deans, directors, and department chairmen, will be relieved of administrative responsibilities on the first day of July following attainment of the age of 65 unless specific exception is made by the Board of Trustees.
 When relieved of administrative responsibility, they may: